PoshSec/PoshSecFramework/README.md

 <b>Note: Minimum of PowerShell 3.0 is required at this time.</b>

+PowerShell 3.0 First Time Users
+==
+You need to make sure you run "Update-Help" in PowerShell Command Shell the first time you load.
+This is required for the framework to work properly!

 If you are using the source code:
 ==
 Open the poshsecframework.sln in Visual Studio 2012+ and build the project (F7).
 This will create the bin\Release folder at {your github repodirectory}\poshsecframework\poshsecframework\bin\Release.